 Despite the existence of models for pharmacist-led reconciliation of medicines for HF patients, this aspect of discharge and care transitions is generally underdeveloped.
-The benefits of physiotherapy-led cardiac rehabilitation are well proven, the second of the secon
+The benefits of physiotherapy-led cardiac rehabilitation are well proven, well proven are frequently involved in HF care, especially during key transitions such as at diagnosis and after discharge, yet they often demonstrate knowledge gaps in core treatment options and low confidence in managing HF effectively.
+This highlights a need for implementation of proven care models and professional training to fully explore the potential of GPs in HF care.

-In most European countries, fewer than half of all cardiovascular patients, including people living with chronic HF, access cardiac rehabilitation.70 In Ireland, fewer than 1% of people living with HF are referred to these services.28
+In most European countries, fewer than half of all cardiovascular patients, including people living with chronic HF, access cardiac rehabilitation.
+To In Ireland, fewer than 1% of people living with HF are referred to these services.
+28